jayisback11/portfolio-website-v2/README.md

 </p>

 ## **Description**
-My first portfolio website was not good enough because it lacks animations and it doesn't show what I know.
+My first portfolio website was insufficient since it lacked animations and did not demonstrate my abilities.

-The purpose of this new portfolio website is to show what I've learned.
-This includes:
+This new portfolio website's goal is to demonstrate what I've learned.
+This includes the following:
 - Responsive Web Design
 - Website Load Speed
 - Outstanding Web Design